paulin/mattpaulin/index.markdown

 - **AI-Driven Product Leader** – I explore how machine learning, data, and autonomy translate into real product capabilities, tradeoffs, and decisions.
 - **Product Builder** – I deliver software from concept to launch, always focused on real users and real-world constraints.

-I use hands-on projects and experiments to stay close to emerging capabilities — not to chase hype, but to sharpen product judgment and understand what’s actually possible.

-What excites me most is seeing people use what I’ve built — because that’s when ideas become impact.
+What excites me most is seeing people use what I’ve built — because that’s when ideas become real.

 ---